Explore the Heart of South Africa: Nature, Culture, Adventure

 The Citrus Swallowtail is found in a variety of habitats ranging from grasslands to gardens and forest edges.
 They are very active flyers and do not settle too often.

 This butterfly is considered a pest by citrus farmers as they lay their eggs on the citrus plants.
+The caterpillars are green with cream underparts.
+There are some mottled markings on the upperside which presumably provide camouflage.

 References and further reading